insitulabs/assessPrimers/README.md

 NC_025386.1	PMX1	1
 ```
 ### mafft_primers.fa
---singleMSA flag is required to include all primers in a single alignment, otherwise separate alignments are created for each primer pair
+--singleMSA flag is required to include all primers in a single alignment, otherwise separate alignments are created for each primer

 ![Example_alignmant_with_ebi_mViewtool](Example_alignmant_with_ebi_mViewtool.png)